- Open Access

 Electronic supplementary material

 Additional file 1: Table S1: Shower and bath characteristics among control mothers, National Birth Defects Prevention Study, USA, 2000-2007.
+Table S2.
 Crude and adjusted odds ratios for the associations between average bath length and risk for birth defects, National Birth Defects Prevention Study, USA, 2000-2007.
 Table S3.
 Crude and adjusted odds ratios for the associations between number of showers or baths per day and risk for birth defects, National Birth Defects Prevention Study, USA, 2000-2007.
 Table S4.
 Associations between average shower length and risk for birth defects adjusted for shower frequency and bath frequency and length, National Birth Defects Prevention Study, 2000-2007.
 Table S5.
 Crude and adjusted odds ratios for the associations between average shower length and risk for birth defects, National Birth Defects Prevention Study, USA, 2000-2007.
 Table S6.
 Adjusted odds ratios for the associations between average shower length and risk for birth defects by presence of steam exhaust, National Birth Defects Prevention Study, USA, 2000-2007.
 Table S7.
 Crude and adjusted odds ratios for the associations between average shower length and risk for birth defects among participants who did not take baths, National Birth Defects Prevention Study, USA, 2000-2007.
 (DOC 364 KB)

 About this article